 - Initial Election Period: same as above (in the seven months surrounding 65th birthday)

-- Annual Election Period: October 15 through December 7, can switch to Original Medicare or another Medicare Advantage Plan.
+- Annual Election Period (Open Enrollment for Medicare): October 15 through December 7, can switch to Original Medicare or another Medicare Advantage Plan.

 - Special Dis-enrollment Period: January 1 through February 14 can leave Medicare Advantage and switch to an Original Medicare plan.

 Special Enrollment Period

 Once your Initial Enrollment Period ends, you may have the chance to sign up for Medicare during a Special Enrollment Period.
 If you're covered based on current employment, you have a Special Enrollment Period to sign up for Part A and/or Part B any time as long as you or your spouse (or family member if you're disabled) is working, and you're covered by a group health plan through the employer.

 If you (or your spouse) are currently working, and you're covered by an employer or union group health plan based on that employment, and you are turning 65, ask your employer or union benefits administrator if they require you to sign up for Medicare.
 If the employer doesn't require you to sign up for Medicare right away, you can sign up within the 8 month special enrollment period that starts the month after the employment ends (or the group health plan based on current employment ends, whichever comes first).

 Medicare's Open Enrollment Period, during which you can freely enroll in or switch plans, runs from October 15 to December 7.
 Don't let this period slip by without shopping around to see whether your current choices are the best ones for you.